-- Deleting a flow folder from your personal task list removes you from the set of responsibles of the current task.
-You have no longer access to the flow folder. - Forwarding a flow folder is not only possible for the user(s) responsible for the current task, but also for the manager and the members of the flow folder.
-By doing this, the current task is taken away from the user(s) responsible for the task and the flow folder is forwarded in its present state to the user(s) responsible for the next task.

-• When the last task has been completed, i.e. when there is no next task, the flow of the flow folder is finished.
+- o Deleting a flow folder from your personal task list removes you from the set of responsibles of the current task.
+You have no longer access to the flow folder. - o Forwarding a flow folder is not only possible for the user(s) responsible for the current task, but also for the manager and the members of the flow folder.
+By doing this, the current task is taken away from the user(s) responsible for the task and the flow folder is forwarded in its present state to the user(s) responsible for the next task. - When the last task has been completed, i.e. when there is no next task, the flow of the flow folder is finished.
 A finished flow folder may be reused after an eventual update of its contents or definition by forwarding it again to its first task.

-8.2.3 Status and history of flow folders
+12.2.3 Status and history of flow folders

-The current task of a flow folder and the user(s) responsible for this task are shown in the banner of the flow folder.
-An empty banner indicates that the flow folder has not yet been started or that its flow of tasks has finished.
+The current task of a flow folder and the user(s) responsible for this task are shown along with the description of the flow folder.
+If these attributes are missing, the flow folder has not yet been started or its flow of tasks has finished.
 The info page of a flow folder also shows its tasks.
 Here, you can recognize the current task by its responsible(s) shown in bold.